ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The POST handler removes the node from the group, for the group identified by "gid".

-The handler expects a request with empty payload.
+The handler expects a request with payload formatted as a CBOR map.
+The payload of this request is a CBOR Map that MAY contain only the 'scope' field as specified in {{gid-post}}.

 The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-If verification succeeds, the handler identifies the public keys of the client sending the request.
-Then, the handler returns a 2.05 Content message response with payload formatted as a CBOR byte string, which encodes the list of public keys of those group members including the respective member identifiers.
-The exact format is the same as the one in the value of the "pub\_keys" parameter in {{gid-post}}.
-If the KDC does not store any public key associated with the specified member identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.
+If the request contained a 'scope' field, the handler MUST extract the roles for that client.
+If the value is such that the KDC cannot extract all the necessary information to understand and process it correctly (e.g. unrecognized roles), the KDC MUST respond with a 4.00 (Bad Request) error message.

+If verification succeeds, the handler removes the client from the group identified by "gid", for specific roles if roles were specified in the 'scope' field, or for all roles.
+That includes removing the public key of the client if the KDC keep tracks of that.
+Then, the handler returns a 2.05 Content message response with empty payload.

 #### GET Handler {#node-get}